Fritz Von Erich: Personal life and death

 Von Erich married Doris J. Smith on June 23, 1950.
-Together, they had six sons, including Kevin, David, Kerry, Mike and Chris.
+Together, they had six sons, including Kevin, David, Kerry, Mike, and Chris.
+Only Kevin would outlive him.
 The couple divorced on July 21, 1992.

-Von Erich died of brain and lung cancer at his home in Lake Dallas, Texas on September 10, 1997.
+Von Erich died of brain and lung cancer at his home in Lake Dallas, Texas on September 10, 1997, at the age of 68.

 Legacy

 In 2009, he was inducted into the WWE Hall of Fame along with his family.
 He was inducted by Freebird Michael Hayes.
 It was accepted by his surviving son Kevin.

 The 2023 film The Iron Claw depicts the Von Erich family story, with Fritz played by Holt McCallany.